O'Nan moonshine and arithmetic: Introduction and Statement of Results

-The theory of moonshine has deepened in this century.
-In 2010, Eguchi--Ooguri--Tachikawa \cite{EOT} sparked a resurgence in the field with their observation that the elliptic genus of a K3 surface --- a trace function arising from a non-linear sigma model with K3 target --- is, essentially, the product of an indefinite theta function and a $q$-series whose coefficients are dimensions of modules for Mathieu's largest sporadic group, $M_{24}$.
+Certain more general analogues of monstrous moonshine have appeared in this century.
+In 2010, Eguchi--Ooguri--Tachikawa \cite{EOT} sparked a resurgence of interest in moonshine with their observation that the elliptic genus of a K3 surface---a trace function arising from a non-linear sigma model with K3 target---is, essentially, the sum of an indefinite theta function and a $q$-series whose coefficients are dimensions of modules for Mathieu's largest sporadic group, $M_{24}$.
 In fact, this $q$-series is a mock modular form which, together with most of Ramanujan's mock theta functions, belongs to a family of distinguished examples \cite{omjt} arising from a family of finite groups.
 This is {\em umbral moonshine} \cite{UM,MUM,mumcor}, and the existence of corresponding umbral moonshine modules has been verified by Gannon \cite{Gannon} in the case of $M_{24}$, and in general by Griffin and two of the authors of this work \cite{DGO}.
+However, it must be noted that this theory is not yet on the same footing as monstrous moonshine, as suitable umbral counterparts to the moonshine module vertex operator algebra of Frenkel--Lepowsky--Meurman are not yet known in general.

-We refer the reader to \cite{FLM,MR2201600} for fuller discussions of monstrous moonshine, and to \cite{DGOSurvey} for an updated account that includes umbral developments.
+We refer the reader to \cite{FLM,MR2201600} for fuller discussions of monstrous moonshine, and to Gannon's book \cite{GannonMBM} for a broad perspective on the theory.
+The more recent review \cite{DGOSurvey} includes some umbral developments.
+We refer to \cite{PPV16,PPV17} for new work on the string theoretic interpretation of monstrous moonshine, and refer to \cite{ACH,CD17,DH,DO} for vertex algebraic constructions of some of the umbral moonshine modules.

-Very recently, yet another form of moonshine has appeared in work of Harvey--Rayhaun \cite{HarveyRayhaun} which manifests a kind of half-integral weight enrichment of generalized moonshine for Thompson's sporadic group.
-The existence of a corresponding module has been confirmed by Griffin and one of the authors \cite{GM16}.
+Very recently, yet another form of moonshine has appeared in work of Harvey--Rayhaun \cite{HarveyRayhaun} which manifests a kind of half-integral weight counterpart to generalized moonshine for Thompson's sporadic group.
+This is known as {\em Thompson moonshine}.
+The existence of a corresponding module has been confirmed by Griffin and one of the authors \cite{GM16} (but in this case too, a vertex algebraic realization is yet to be found).

-All the umbral groups are involved in the monster in some way, so we are left to wonder if there are natural explanations for the remaining six {\em pariah} sporadic groups: the \emph{Janko groups} $J_1, J_3,$ and $J_4$, the \emph{Lyons group} $Ly$, the {\em Rudvalis group} $Ru$, and the \emph{O'Nan group} $\ON$.
+All the umbral groups are involved in the monster in some way, so we are left to wonder if there are counterparts to monstrous moonshine for the remaining six {\em pariah} sporadic groups: the \emph{Janko groups} $J_1, J_3,$ and $J_4$, the \emph{Lyons group} $Ly$, the {\em Rudvalis group} $Ru$, and the \emph{O'Nan group} $\ON$.
 Can moonshine shed light on these groups too?
-Conway and Norton asked this question\footnote{This question is also Problem \# 9 in the 1998 paper by Borcherds entitled ``Problems in Moonshine'' \cite{Borcherds98}.} (cf. p.
+Conway and Norton asked this question (cf. p.
 321 of \cite{CN79}) in their seminal 1979 paper: